 Hell, how about just lounging in the campground’s hot tub or pool without a care in the world?

 I keep myself so busy that I cannot rationalize spending two hours a day at the gym.
 I am also not reading blogs nearly as much as I thought I would.
 Or writing blog posts.
-In fact, I’m so damn busy that I’ve all but eliminated my Wednesday posts.
-I just don’t have the time (or motivation) to write that weekly post any longer.
+Have you noticed a drop off in my Friday Feasts lately?
+Yeah, I just don’t have the time (or motivation) to write that weekly post any longer.
 It doesn’t have the same appeal as it once had.

 - I don’t go to the gym as much as I once had